grusite/practica-react-avanzado/README.md

 # NodePop

-It's a frontal made in React unsing the [Nodepop API](https://github.com/IsmaelB83/keepcoding-backend-node) developed in Node.
+A React application that uses the [Nodepop API](https://github.com/IsmaelB83/keepcoding-backend-node) developed in Node.

 ## Available Scripts